-(1) Where a promissory note is in the body of Presentment of 88. it made payable at a particular place, it must be presented payment. for payment at that place in order to render the maker liable.
+93. (1) Where a promissory note is in the body of it made payable at a particular place, it must be presented for payment at that place in order to render the maker liable.
 In any other case, presentment for payment is not necessary in order to render the maker liable.

-(2) Presentment for payment is necessary in order to render the endorser of a note liable note for demand.
+(2) Presentment for payment is necessary in order to render the endorser of a note liable.

-(3) Where a note is in the body of it made payable at a particular place, presentment at that place is necessary in order to render the indorser liable; but when a place of pay- ment is indicated by way of memorandum only, present- ment at that place is sufficient to render the indorser liable, but a presentment to the maker elsewhere, if sufficient in other respects, shall also suffice.
-Liability of maker.
-89. The maker of a promissory note by making it- (a) engages that he will pay it according to its tenor; (6) is precluded from denying to a holder in due course the existence of the payee and his then capacity to indorse.
-Application of Part I to notes.
-90. (1) Subject to the provisions in this Part, and except as by this section provided, the provisions of this Act relating to bills of exchange, apply, with the necessary modifications, to promissory notes.
-(2) In applying those provisions the maker of a note shall be deemed to correspond with the acceptor of a bill, and the first indorser of a note shall be deemed to corres- pond with the drawer of an accepted bill payable to drawer's order.
-(3) The following provisions as to bills do not apply to notes: namely, provisions relating to- (a) presentment for acceptance; (6) acceptance; (6) acceptance supra protest;
+(3) Where a note is in the body of it made payable at a particular place, presentment at that place is necessary in order to render the indorser liable; but when a place of payment is indicated by way of memorandum only, presentment at that place is sufficient to render the indorser liable, but a presentment to the maker elsewhere, if sufficient in other respects, shall also suffice.

+Liability of maker

+94. The maker of a promissory note by making it-

+- (a) engages that he will pay it according to its tenor; - (b) is precluded from denying to a holder in due course the existence of the payee and his then capacity to indorse.

+Application of Part 1 to notes

+95. (1) Subject to the provisions in this Part, and except as by this section provided, the provisions of this Act relating to bills of exchange, apply, with the necessary modifications, to promissory notes.

+(2) In applying those provisions the maker of a note shall be deemed to correspond with the acceptor of a bill, and the first indorser of a note shall be deemed to correspond with the drawer of an accepted bill payable to drawer's order.

+(3) The following provisions as to bills do not apply to notes: namely, provisions relating to-

+(a) presentment for acceptance;

+- (b) acceptance;

+- (c) acceptance supra protest;

-(d) bills in a set;
+- (d) bills in a set.